direct-code-execution/ns-3-dce/doc/source/how-it-works.rst

 DCE offers several actually Loader:

 1. **CoojaLoader**: it has the following characteristics: it loads into memory only a copy of the code, by cons it duplicates data (ie global variables and static).
 For each change of context there are 2 memory copies: backup data of the current context then restoration of context memory that will take control.
 Comment: it is rather reliable,the size of the copied memory size depends on the total static and global variables, and in general there is little, in a well designed executable.
+2. **DlmLoader** : Uses a specialized loader to not duplicate the code but only the data but without special operations to do when changing context.
+Comment: offers the best performance in memory and cpu, but not very reliable especially during the unloading phase.

+..
 2. **CopyLoader**: This is the simplest, it copies each executable and libraries before loading them in order that dlopen loads a new copy of the code and data.
 Comment: there is no operation during the particular context changes, but the memory consumption is important.
-3. **DlmLoader** : Uses a specialized loader to not duplicate the code but only the data but without special operations to do when changing context.
-Comment: offers the best performance in memory and cpu, but not very reliable especially during the unloading phase.

 Follow a very simple example